sematext/docs/docs/integration/kubernetes.md

 - CoreDNS metrics are missing since Google is using kube-dns
 - Schedulers metrics are missing

+### Rancher

+All reports, including Kubernetes Workloads, function as expected except for most of the control plane metrics, which are either missing or limited.
+However, all API server metrics are available.

+### Red Hat OpenShift

+Most of the reports function as expected, with some limitations or missing metrics in the control plane due to the services being managed by Red Hat.

 ## Shipping Kubernetes logs to Sematext

 Due to its nature, Kubernetes can be difficult to debug and without proper tooling this process will take a lot longer than it has to.
 Sematext helps you shed light on what caused issues with your Kubernetes cluster by collecting Kubernetes logs and events.